 We all know that there is no church without the sacrificial giving of members.

-Now is the time to thank them and attach to their year end giving statement.
+Now is the time to thank them and attach it to their year-end giving statement.

-4 Tips to Make The Donor Thank You Letter Great!
+6 Tips to Make the Donor Thank You Letter Great!

-It is healthy to climb back up for a 50,000 foot view of all of the great things that your church accomplished.
+It is healthy to climb back up for a 50,000-foot view of all the great things that your church accomplished.

-At the same time it is good to reflect on those things that yet need to be done in the next 12 months.
+At the same time, it is good to reflect on those things that need to be done in the next 12 months.

-Church members love to hear churches report on all of the great things being accomplished.
-This reporting is a summary of the events, activities and accomplishments of the year.
+Church members love to hear churches report on the great things being accomplished.
+This report summarizes the events, activities, and accomplishments of the year.

 People who give to the local church do so because they share a passion for its mission.